Go's Value Philosophy: Part 3 - Zero Values: Go's Valid-by-Default Philosophy

 Every type in Go has a zero value - the state a variable holds from the moment it’s declared.
 No null, no undefined, no uninitialized memory.
 Declaration equals instantiation.

-This simple design choice eliminates entire classes of bugs and enables API designs impossible in languages where variables can be uninitialized or null.
+This simple design choice removes entire classes of null-related runtime failures and enables API designs impossible in languages where variables can be uninitialized or null.

 Declaration Creates Values